mapbox/mapbox-scenekit/README.md

 1. In `Info.plist`, add `MGLMapboxAccessToken` with your [Mapbox Access Token](https://www.mapbox.com/studio/account/tokens/) as the value.

 1. Include `import MapboxSceneKit` at the top of your ViewController.

-## Configuration

-1. Mapbox APIs and vector tiles require a Mapbox account and API access token.
-In the project editor, select the application target, then go to the Info tab.
-Under the “Custom iOS Target Properties” section, set `MGLMapboxAccessToken` to your access token.
-You can obtain an access token from the [Mapbox account page](https://www.mapbox.com/account/access-tokens/).

 ## Examples